ciena-frost/ember-frost-sidebar/README.md

 ember install ember-frost-sidebar
 ```
 ## API
-Not appliable at the moment.
+Not applicable at the moment.

 ## Examples
 ```